anabbaa/actionReact/README.md

 # actionReact

 - workflows: build and test every pull request to your repository, or deploy merged pull requests to production
+- - on: which is evdent add man events by on: [push. workflows]
 - job: define runner
   steps: shell command action
   -action: app performs a typicialy complex task frequently repetitive task